rocon/espo/README.md

 2. *Nouns*

 Esperanto mandates the use of the accusative *-n* case marking on all nouns.
-Since in common practice the word order is always Subject-Verb-Object (SVO), the case marking is only necessary when the Object is moved to a position before the Subject, or if the Subject is missing: *mi amas vi*; *vin mi amas*, *dankon*.
+In Espo the case marking is only necessary when the Object is moved to a position before the Subject, or if the Subject is missing: *mi amas vi*; *vin mi amas*, *dankon*.

 3. *Adjectives*

 Adjectives that modify the noun do not take the plural *-j-* or accusive *-n* ending.
 This is only necessary if the adjective functions as a noun (if it does not modify a noun): *la bruna hundoj*; *la brunaj*.

 Use the adjective in Espo instead of the adverb (like in Esperanto) in constructs like: *ti stas pluvanta*  - it is raining.

-Adjectives precede the word they modifiy.
-If they follow the word they modify then the adjective gets the focus.

 4. *Affixes*